edzaga/sql-course/sql-course-en/lectures/week5/lecture18.rst

 known as **dependencies of generation of equality**.
 And multivalued dependencies are denominated **dependencies of generation of tuples**.

-Attribute of Independence and Redundancy
+Attribute of independence and redundancy
 ========================================

 In databases, **redundancy** refers to the storage of the same data several times in different places.
 This can bring problems such as increased work, waste of space of storage and inconsistency of data.
-If a database is well design, you should not have redundancy in the data (excepting the redundancy of controlled data, which is used to improve the performance in the queries of a database).
+If a database is well design, you should have minimum redundancy in the data, that is excepting the redundancy of controlled data, which is used to improve the performance in the queries of a database.

 Example
 ^^^^^^^